jackdewinter/pymarkdown/docs/rules/rule_md025.md

 In certain situations, it is necessary to override the heading level to check for multiples top-level elements.
-In these situations, the `level` configuration value can be set to indicate the heading level to check against for multiples.
+In these situations, the `level` configuration value can be set to specify the heading level to check against for multiples.

 ## Configuration